-Prevented planting is a failure to plant an insured crop with the proper equipment by the final planting date designated in the insurance policy's actuarial documents or during the late planting period, if applicable, due to an insured cause of loss that is general to the surrounding area and that prevents other producers from planting acreage with similar characteristics.
+Prevented planting is a failure to plant an insured crop with the proper equipment by the final planting date designated in the insurance policy's actuarial documents or during the late planting period, if applicable, due to an insured cause of loss.
 Final planting dates and late planting periods vary by crop and by area.
-Producers should refer to the policy provisions or contact their crop insurance agent for more information.
+Prevented planting coverage due to an insured cause of loss that occurs during the insurance period and prevents other producers from planting acreage with similar characteristics, is provided for most crops.
+You should refer to the policy provisions or contact your crop insurance agent for more information.

 Unless otherwise shown on the Special Provisions of Insurance, the Crop Provisions for each crop specify whether prevented planting is available.
 Because farming is complex, and land characteristics vary from field to field, eligibility for a prevented planting payment must be determined on a case-by-case basis.
 In general, an insured cause of loss must have occurred within the insurance period on eligible acreage.

-Prevented planting coverage due to floods, hurricanes, or excess precipitation that occurs during the insurance period and prevents other producers from planting acreage with similar characteristics, is provided for most crops.
-Because conditions vary significantly between geographic areas, loss determinations are based on each producer's circumstances.
-Producers must first contact their crop insurance agent to report a prevented planting loss.
+Because conditions vary significantly between geographic areas, loss determinations are based on each policyholder's circumstances.
+You must first contact your crop insurance agent to report a prevented planting loss.